Yangeok/turing-back/README.md

 - `GET /tax`

-  - Returns a taxes object
+  - Returns a taxes object.
   - No authentication required.
+  - No parameters required.
   - Example response

   ```json